-Chosing the auth method that is best for my app
+Choosing the best auth method for your app

 What auth flow is right for my app?